openstack/swift/doc/source/overview_auth.rst

 the corresponding auth service's account name.

-Also, to support a future where the auth service will support multiple Swift clusters for the same auth service account, an
+Also, to support a future where the auth service will support multiple Swift clusters or even multiple services for the same auth service account, an
-<auth_account>/<account>/.clusters object is created with its contents having a
+<auth_account>/<account>/.services object is created with its contents having a
 JSON dictionary of the format::

     {"storage": {"default": "local", "local": <url>}}